15 interesting facts about daffodils and narcissus

 Legend says daffodils are associated with cheerfulness.
 When they are presented to someone as a bunch, it is meant to provide happiness.
 However, if they are only given as a single flower, it is meant to mean misfortune.

-5. Symbolises new beginnings and friendships
+5. Daffodils symbolise new beginnings and friendships

-6. They are meaningful across the world
+6. Daffodils are meaningful across the world

 7. A daffodil field can bloom for decades

 If the conditions are right, a successful daffodil field can bloom for up to 50 years.
 They need an area with good drainage and sunlight.
-They also like areas where the grass can be left unmown which is why hillsides and open spaces are popular daffodil spots.
+They also like areas where the grass can be left unmown, which is why hillsides and open spaces are popular daffodil spots.

-From late September to early November is the ideal time to plant the bulbs as they need 12 weeks of cold weather to get them ready to bloom.
+From late September to early November is the ideal time to plant the bulbs, as they need 12 weeks of cold weather to get them ready to bloom.

 Daffodils have become a National Emblem of Wales alongside the leek.
-They are traditionally worn on St David's Day as this tends to be the time of year daffodils start to appear.
+They are traditionally worn on St David's Day as this tends to be the time of year when daffodils start to appear.

-Daffodils release latex from their stems once they are cut which can shorten the life of other flowers.
-Although its best to keep them separate, if you use special bulb food or soak the daffodils alone for 12 hours before, they can be used alongside other flowers.
+Daffodils release latex from their stems once they are cut, which can shorten the life of other flowers.
+Although it's best to keep them separate, if you use special bulb food or soak the daffodils alone for 12 hours before, they can be used alongside other flowers.

-This topic is regularly debated; however it is said there could be as many as 200 different species of daffodil.
+This topic is regularly debated; however, it is said there could be as many as 200 different species of daffodil.

-15. They are easy to grow
+15. Daffodils are easy to grow

 If you have the correct soil and conditions, daffodils are relatively easy to grow and are suited to the British climate.
 This makes them a great choice for beginner gardeners.

-If you need more advice on daffodils and how to care for them, visit our advice page or please contact us.
+If you need more advice on daffodils and how to care for them, visit our advice page, or please contact us.
 Boston Bulbs Wholesale is a privately - owned business with over 35 years' experience of importing only the finest quality horticultural products throughout Europe and from farmers and growers all over the UK.
-Whether you're a landscaper, nursery, local authority, wholesaler, retailer, private business or individual gardener, just give us a call on 01775 769 333 or visit http://www.bostonbulbswholesale.co.uk for help with flower bulbs, grass seed and more.
+Whether you're a landscaper, nursery, local authority, wholesaler, retailer, private business or individual gardener, just give us a call on 01775 769 333 for help with flower bulbs, grass seed and more.